OrangeFran/tagger/Readme.md

 __Remove tags__

-With `rm` you can remove tags from a file.
+With `remove` you can remove tags from a file.
 Specify the target with `-t` and the fields to remove.

-Possible flags for that are:
+Possible flags for the fields are:

 ```